O JARGON BUSTER

 - A distinct feature that may be used by competitors to

-both on the ground and the map.
+identify their position both on the ground and the map.

 - Ride